mendix/docs/content/appstore/app-services/intelligent-document.md

 ## 4. Usage

-To make the most of **Intelligent Document Service**, first [train a model](#document-model-training) using sample images and then include the intelligent document service activity in your microflow.
-This microflow accepts the trained model input and images to extract, and then [extracts the data](#extraction-activity) from images in bulk and [maps the data](#mapping-file) to entities.
+To make the most of **Intelligent Document Service**, [train a model](#document-model-training) using sample images first, and then include the intelligent document service activity in your microflow.
+This microflow should accept your trained model input and your images to extract, and then [extracts data](#extraction-activity) from images in bulk and [maps the data](#mapping-file) to entities.

 ### 4.1 Training a Document Model {#document-model-training}